AbstractEmbedded/CoreMIDI-Thru/README.md

 It is always possible that an app that does monitoring may have been built as a custom driver with a UI in front (e.g. [MIDIMonitor/SnoizeMIDISpy](https://github.com/krevis/MIDIApps)).
 However, even when I am not filtering and connections are just passed through I experience the same perceivable degradation when receiving from multiple devices in Logic Pro X and so have stopped using Bome.
 My advice is to be weary of this inexactness of language and try to verify if you can.
 This app promises doubt-free CoreMIDI Server Persistent Thru Connections.

+#### Why am I experiencing greater latency and worse timing accuracy than when receiving directly from a single device in my DAW?

+This is the expected behavior.
+If you have only one device being fed directly from Device Driver->CoreMIDI Server->DAW your pipeline is already optimized.
+Thru connections are most useful when you wish to trigger from 2 or more devices to an audio plugin running in your DAW and sending through through the IAC Driver WILL ALWAYS increase latency over not doing so as a trade-off for the benefit of improving timing accuracy and minimizing jitter + latency incurred by aggregating multi-device traffic via the DAW's main runloop.
+You can adjust for the latency incurred by passing through the IAC bus using a applying a negative latency delay if your DAW exposes such a feature.

 #### This seems trivial.
 Given that the CoreMIDI Thru Connection API has been around since OSX 10.2 how is it that this was missed by every other CoreMIDI client app?